Conversion rate is one of the most well-known and essential metrics to measure eCommerce store success.

 In eCommerce, the exit rate indicates how often visitors exit from a particular webpage after visiting any number of pages on the site.

-For instance, a shopper lands on the homepage of an eCommerce store.
-They navigate to a category page, then to a product page, and leaves.
+For instance, a shopper lands on the homepage of an eCommerce store and navigates to a category page, then to a product page, and leaves.

 That’s considered an exit on the product page.